ahsamt/StockScreener/README.md

 2. JavaScript

    - Internal API routes are used to asynchronously update the database and fetch data without reloading the page

+3. Pandas

+   - Pandas library is used to prepare data for the graphs

+4. Plotly

+   - Plotly Graph Objects are used to display the graphs